 Play equipment such as windmills and timber animal sculptures will reflect the showground’s agricultural history.
 The playground is respectful of the natural landscape as well as responding sensitively to the history of the site.

-Construction of the new playground commenced in August 2019 and the playground and expected to finish in September 2020.
+Construction of the new playground commenced in August 2019 and is due for completion in November 2020.

 View construction photos (pdf.
 7MB).